#DESTINATIONMUNCIE

 In the heart of Muncie, Ball State University thrives on creating a bridge between campus and community.
 There’s no need to register for classes to experience the wonder of education and entertainment.
 Free entry, family-friendly activities, and educational opportunities invite residents and visitors to explore Ball State.
 Open to the public and centered on a passion for education, Ball State is the perfect destination for exciting arts, nature, sports, and educational experiences.

 David Owsley Museum of Art at Ball State University is home to an expansive collection of over 11,000 artworks, representing a wide range of medium, styles, and cultures.
 While on campus, get blown away at the Glick Center for Glass and see rising artists at the School of Art Griner Gallery.
-Explore art, nature, and history at Minnetrista Museum & Gardens, an enduring legacy of the Ball Brothers.
-Local and regional artists regularly exhibit work at Gordy Fine Art & Framing and Cornerstone Center for the Arts.

 This campus has more than classes